 Put Drinks on Ice Before the Event Starts

-Have you ever been the first one to an outdoor event, reach into a stocked ice bin full of bottles only to find the beverage is still warm?
+Have you ever been the first one to an outdoor event and reached into a stocked ice bin full of bottles only to find the beverage is still warm?

-Ice cools a 12 oz bottle faster than just throwing it in the freezer.
-If you want your beverage nice and cold, it only takes about 15 minutes.
+Ice cools a 12-ounce bottle faster than just throwing it in a fridge.
+If you want your beverage nice and cold, it only takes about 15 minutes to chill on ice.
 For a larger bottle, like a bottle of champagne or 2-liter of soda, it takes 20 to 30 minutes.
 If you are putting a lot of bottles and cans into a large ice bin, 30 minutes should be enough time to make sure all your drinks are ready for guests.

 Pick the Right Type of Ice Cube and Storage